GoogleCloudPlatform/ai-ml-recipes/README.md

 The notebooks read datasets from our public GCS bucket containing several publicly available datasets.
 We are also releasing a public read-only Dataproc Metastore with these datasets, if you wish to connect you Dataproc cluster or runtime with the metastore.

-The public datasets are available in [gs://dataproc-metastore-public-binaries](https://console.cloud.google.com/storage/browser/dataproc-metastore-public-binaries)
+In this [documentation](./public_datasets/README.md) you can see the list of available datasets, which are located in [gs://dataproc-metastore-public-binaries](https://console.cloud.google.com/storage/browser/dataproc-metastore-public-binaries).
-Please refer to [Public Datasets quickstart](./public_datasets/dataproc_metastore/metastore_public_datasets_quickstart.ipynb) to see the available datasets and also learn how you can quickly integrate your Spark application with a managed Dataproc Metastore.
+The documentation above has details about the datasets, and links to their original pages, containing their LICENSES, etc.

-Also, the documentation above has details about the datasets, and links to their original pages, containing their LICENSES, etc.
+If you want to use the public datasets using the Dataproc Metastore, take a look at this [quickstart](./public_datasets/dataproc_metastore/metastore_spark_quickstart.ipynb) to learn how you can quickly integrate your Spark application with a managed Dataproc Metastore.

 ## Notebooks
 Please refer to each notebooks folder documentation for more information: